-- Assembly of Heads of State and Government: convenes every six months; presidency rotates annually (currently Malawi).
+- Assembly of Heads of State and Government: convenes every six months; presidency rotates annually (currently Malawi)

-- Executive Council: prepares for the meetings of Heads of State and Government at foreign minister level.
+- Executive Council: prepares for the meetings of Heads of State and Government at foreign minister level

-- Economic, Social and Cultural Council (ECOSOCC): mouthpiece for African civil society with advisory function and 150 members.
+- Economic, Social and Cultural Council (ECOSOCC): mouthpiece for African civil society with advisory function and 150 members

-- Peace and Security Council (PSC): fifteen rotating members meet on a regular basis in Addis Ababa; practical decision-making organ with extensive powers in the areas of peace and security.
+- Peace and Security Council (PSC): fifteen rotating members meet on a regular basis in Addis Ababa; practical decision-making organ with extensive powers in the areas of peace and security

 Financial institutions (African Investment Bank, African Central Bank and African Monetary Fund) are also planned or being developed.

-Headquarters of the AU in Addis Ababa
+AU headquarters in Addis Ababa

 The Federal Foreign Office supports the development of APSA by, amongst other things, helping to develop the police component of the ASF and construct a building for the Department for Peace and Security of the AU Commission in Addis Ababa.